Latest News

 What are we doing now?

-Altrusa of Ames hosted a Holiday Home Tour in Ames on December 6, 2025.
-Five generous homeowners opened their decorated homes for all to enjoy!
-All proceeds from ticket sales will divided among five local grant recipients:
+At our January meeting, we awarded five $2,000 grants from our successful 2025 Holiday Home Tour ticket sales.
+Five generous homeowners opened their decorated homes for all to enjoy.
+All proceeds from ticket sales was divided among five local grant recipients:

 Ames Community Theater-ACTORS